Ultrasounds

 -

-Third trimester evaluation for growth, anatomy, amniotic fluid level or cervical length, which is used to monitor for preterm labor
+Third Trimester evaluation for growth, anatomy, amniotic fluid level or cervical length, which is used to monitor for preterm labor

-Types of Ultrasounds
+Types of Pregnancy Ultrasounds:

-Gynecological
+Gynecological Ultrasounds: